JoshData/pdf-redactor/README.md

 This tool has a limited understanding of glyph-to-Unicode codepoint mappings.

-pdfrw is also kind of broken in Python 3 because it improperly round-trips the entire PDF through Latin-1 encoding.
-I've monkey-patched it here and done some tricks to get around it.
-While I recommend sticking with Python 3, this module should also work with Python 2.

 ## Testing that it worked

 If you're redacting metadata, you should check the output using `pdfinfo` from the `poppler-utils` package: